swansonk14/SyntheMol/docs/clogp.md

 # Simulation Study

-This file contains instructions for performing a simulation study of SyntheMol using a computational molecular property, cLogP (the computed octanol-water partition coefficient).
+Instructions for performing an _in silico_ study of SyntheMol using a computational molecular property, cLogP, which is the computed octanol-water partition coefficient.
+Assumes relevant data has already been downloaded (see [docs/README.md](README.md)).

-The data and models referred to in this file can be downloaded from the Google Drive folder [here](https://drive.google.com/drive/folders/1VLPPUbY_FTKMjlXgRm09bPSSms206Dce?usp=share_link).
-Note that the instructions below assume that the relevant data is downloaded to the `data` directory.

 TODO: potentially change order of cLogP data in Google Drive and add to supplementary table